ansys/pydpf-core/docs/source/examples/06-distributed-post/02-distributed-msup_expansion.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 42-43
+GENERATED FROM PYTHON SOURCE LINES 53-54

-Print the ips and ports.
+Print the IP addresses and ports.

 ..
-GENERATED FROM PYTHON SOURCE LINES 43-46
+GENERATED FROM PYTHON SOURCE LINES 54-57

 .. code-block:: default